 CLP made its first investment in renewable energy in 1997 when it acquired a stake in Huaiji Hydroelectric Power Project in Zhaoqing, Guangdong.
 We are now the majority owner of Huaiji and sole owner of the Jiangbian hydro project in Sichuan and the Yang'er hydro plant in Yunnan.
 Hydro plants generate power without emitting carbon and contribute towards achieving our Climate Vision objectives.

 CLP believes that solar power is a key renewable source for a low-carbon world.
 We recognise the value of including solar energy in our low-carbon portfolio.
 We currently have a one-third stake in a 63MW solar project in Thailand.
-In the Mainland we have commissioned a 85MW solar farm in Gansu (51% owned by CLP) and are developing a wholly-owned, 42MW project in Yunnan as well as a 93MW project in Jiangsu (51% owned by CLP).
+In Mainland China, we have commissioned a 85MW solar farm in Gansu (51% owned by CLP), a wholly-owned 84MW project in Yunan, as well as a 93MW project in Jiangsu (51% owned by CLP).

 CLP has a one-third stake in Natural Energy Development Co., Ltd, which owns and operates the 63MW Lopburi Solar Project in Thailand.
 CLP believes that solar power is set to become one of the key renewable energy sources for a low-carbon world thanks to its abundance and growing cost-effectiveness to harvest in bulk.